 When looking at materials that are sustainable, natural fibers are among the top candidates in this category.
 While conducting research on hemp fibers, the fibers house many qualities that deem the fibers as one of the top choices.
 Using composites within the industry is the new area in which material development is undergoing experimentation involving environmentally friendly composites.
-In lightweight composites containing hemp hurds, the author states that “Trends in research and development of environmentally friendly composite materials are focused on the “green approach” moving from the limited and non-renewable limited material resources to easily renewable raw material resources.”
+In lightweight composites containing hemp hurds, Stevulova (2013) states that “Trends in research and development of environmentally friendly composite materials are focused on the “green approach” moving from the limited and non-renewable limited material resources to easily renewable raw material resources.”
 (Stevulova et. al., 2013, p.69) Understanding the way the fibers impact the environment, are harvested, and the usage of fibers throughout history influence the use of the fiber today.
 Having so many qualities and looking at the fibers for use in industry, they must be tested along with a baseline.
 Using a prefabricated OSB board, the test results were measured.
 The history of OSB will be briefly addressed to give a sense of orientation and composition of OSB board.

 Considering ways to incorporate technology, we will look at digital fabrication.
 The use of a CNC laser machine will allow for precise designs since the device creates the designs based off of algorithms or better known as computer codes.
 We will first go in depth by looking at the history of hemp.